|Partner Institution/Organization Homepage:||Click to visit|

 Tutorials, which normally last one hour, are given each week to students either individually or in pairs.
 They are supplemented by classes and seminars, sometimes organized by college tutors and sometimes by the university, for all colleges.
 Lectures are organized by the university.
 College tutors advise their students about attending lectures, participating in laboratory and field work, and how to approach their studies.
 Attendance at lectures is not compulsory, but undergraduates may spend on average between six and ten hours a week attending lectures.
 Students may attend lectures in subjects other than those they are studying.

 The character of tutorials will vary from subject to subject.
 Usually undergraduates present an essay or a solution to a set of problems, which they discuss with their tutor.
 Oxford undergraduates are encouraged to think independently and creatively, to learn to work quickly and efficiently, and to express themselves concisely and accurately.
 These are skills which they will find valuable in later life.
 Attendance at tutorials during the term is obligatory.
 Proper preparation for each tutorial is required.
+For a list of types of tutorials offered, please see here.

 Eligibility:Successful applicants to Hertford College should have a cumulative GPA of 3.7 or higher.
 For Princeton approval, participants must have at least a 3.0/ B average for the fall and spring semesters prior to the semester of study abroad.